Her Gilded Cage

 Her Gilded Cage is a 1922 American silent drama film directed by Sam Wood and starring Gloria Swanson.
 The film was based on the play The Love Dreams by Elmer Harris and Anne Nichols.

 Plot

 As described in a film magazine review, in order to support her crippled sister Jacqueline and possibly finance a cure, Suzanne Ornoff accepts a position as a cabaret dancer.
 An American traveling in Paris falls in love with her, but when he learns of her profession, he will have nothing to do with her.
-Broken hearted, she goes to the United States were she meets his brother, and the brother falls in love with her, too.
+Broken hearted, she goes to the United States where she meets his brother, and the brother falls in love with her, too.
 Although he is warned that the young woman is not worthy, he disregards his brother's warning, and continues his romance with her.
 When it is discovered that Suzanne is doing all of this for her sister, the objections are overcome and it ends happily for all persons concerned.